Girl Effect’s Army Of Young Researchers Is Helping Discover What Solutions Help Girls The Most

 “The fear of violence is still very much a prevalent theme that we heard from our respondents,” she adds.
 Worse, many of the girls who want to avoid that spend time at home on social media, which in this case reflects a “bright, sparkly, Instagram-filtered Kardashian world” that serves as a “constant depressing reminder” of their situation.
 Nearly everyone also thought the city’s educational system should be improved.

 Girl Effect released a formal report about their findings in November.
-Renee Johnston, CEO and President of the Saginaw Community Foundation, considers those results a valuable roadmap for what to fix.
+Renee Johnston, CEO and president of the Saginaw Community Foundation, considers those results a valuable roadmap for what to fix.
 But it’s more complicated than that.
-For instance, a person’s disappointment in the educational system, may stem from an unwelcoming campus, detached teachers, entrenched board members or administrators with bland thinking, or even from disengaged parents at-home, who can spoil the fun of learning.
+For instance, a person’s disappointment in the educational system may stem from an unwelcoming campus, detached teachers, entrenched board members or administrators with bland thinking, or even from disengaged parents at-home, who can spoil the fun of learning.
 “To say that the educational system itself is poor, you know, I’m not going to disagree if that’s how the respondents feel, but I will say there are multiple factors that lead to that,” Johnston says.

 Johnston feels the same way about the perception of violence, noting that while the fear girls feel is a very real thing, it can be tricky to solve that.
-One readily apparent need is that girls need a safe space to gather and spend time with friends and interact with strong female role models.
-As a grant maker and strategic advisor for local agencies and nonprofits, SCF has been holding community meetings to discuss new ways to uplift young women, the best of which may roll out early next year.
-It’s also asked the city’s TEGA corps to weigh on on what feels worthwhile.
+One readily apparent need is a safe space for girls to gather, spend time with friends, and interact with strong female role models.
+As a grantmaker and strategic advisor for local agencies and nonprofits, SCF has been holding community meetings to discuss new ways to uplift young women, the best of which may roll out early next year.
+It’s also asked the city’s TEGA corps to weigh in on what feels worthwhile.

 Either way, TEGA has more work to do.
-SCF as agreed to work with Girl Effect to keep interviewing and monitoring the city’s young women in hopes of auditing how well every new community effort is working.
+SCF has agreed to work with Girl Effect to keep interviewing and monitoring the city’s young women in hopes of auditing how well every new community effort is working.
 “They will help validate if these services are doing what they say they are doing,” says Johnston.
 “That’s very powerful.”